christopherAlberts/Raspberry-Pi-Camera/README.md

 I thought my grandfathers Kodak Browney IV film camera could use a modern upgrade.

-Thanks to a Raspberry Pi Circuit Board and some Python code, I was uble to build a HD Camera that can now take 12MP digital photos and videos.
+Thanks to a Raspberry Pi Circuit Board and some Python code, I was able to build a HD Camera that can now take 12MP digital photos and videos.

 ![](1.jpg)